 Motivation:

-We wish to choose xx to balance the two objective values
+We wish to choose x to balance the two objective values

 b is observation (noisy)